mcunille/SoccerPool/src/README.txt

 == Acknowledgments

-To Ariel Ortiz for bein such an excellent professor.
+To Ariel Ortiz for being such an excellent professor.

 == References